ahmadzakiakmal/Thesis/src/layer-1/README.md

 # DeWS Replica

 An implementation replica for [DeWS: Decentralized and Byzantine Fault-tolerant Web Services](https://ieeexplore.ieee.org/document/10174949/).
-This implementation uses [CometBFT](https://github.com/cometbft/cometbft), the successor of Tendermint, to provide Byzantine Fault Tolerance.
+This implementation uses Go and [CometBFT](https://github.com/cometbft/cometbft), the successor of Tendermint, to provide Byzantine Fault Tolerance.

 ## What is DeWS?